nicholaiTukanov/weak-det-hw/README.md

 # An Exploration of Weak Determinism in Hardware
 A project on the exploration of hardware level weak determinism for Professor Brandon Lucia's 18-742 course from Carnegie Mellon University.

-**Note: This simulator is a work in progress.
-As we write more of the code, we will expand the documentation on these sections.**
+**Note: This simulator is a work in progress, so the documentation for this project has not been fully completed.**

 ### Introduction
 -------------------------------------------------